ansible/awx-operator/README.md

 Again, this is the most relaxed SCC that is provided by OpenShift, so be sure to familiarize yourself with the security concerns that accompany this action.

+### Connecting to an external Postgres Service

+When the Operator installs the AWX services and generates a Postgres deployment it will lay down a config file to enable AWX to connect to that service.
+To use an external database you just need to create a `Secret` that the AWX deployment will use instead and then set a property in the CR:

+    ---
+    spec:
+      ...
+      external_database: true

+The secret should have the name: *crname*-postgres-configuration and should look like:

+    apiVersion: v1
+    kind: Secret
+    metadata:
+      name: <crname>-postgres-configuration
+      namespace: <target namespace>
+    stringData:
+      address: <external ip or url resolvable by the cluster>
+      port: <external port, this usually defaults to 5432>
+      database: <desired database name>
+      username: <username to connect as>
+      password: <password to connect with>
+    type: Opaque

 ### Persistent storage for Postgres